rabbitmaid/mern-task-manager/README.md

 npm start
 ```

-The frontend will be available at `http://localhost:3000`.
+The frontend will be available at `http://localhost:5173` by default.

 ---